-Location is super important when planning your trip to Berlin, since you don’t want to be too far from the attractions you came to see.
-I’ve been living here since 2015, and my neighborhood guide will help you pick the best place to stay in Berlin.
+Location is super important when planning your trip to Berlin, since you don’t want to spend tons of time back and forth on transport to see attractions you came here for.
+I’ve been living in Berlin since 2015, and my neighborhood guide for Berlin hotels will help you pick the best place to stay in Berlin.

 Tips for choosing hotels in Berlin

 Different neighborhoods will suit different people and different types of trips.

 Are you traveling as a family with kids?
 Are you a party person interested in the nightlife?